dev-bitcoin/blog/content/blog/schnorr-basics.md

 the result by $e$.

-By revealing just the nonce commitment, $R$, to Fred, we make sure that Fred can't calculate $p$, while at the same time allowing him to verify that $p$ was used to generate the signature.
+By revealing just the nonce commitment, $R$, to Fred, we make sure that Fred can't calculate $p$ while at the same time allowing him to verify that $p$ was used to generate the signature.

 ## Don't reuse nonces <a id="nonce-reuse"/>